sindrets/diffview.nvim/README.md

 - **Diff the index against a git rev:**
   - `DiffviewOpen HEAD~2 --cached`
   - Defaults to `HEAD` if no rev is given.
-- **Change the fill char for the deleted lines in diff-mode:**
+- **Q: How do I get the diagonal lines in place of deleted lines in diff-mode?**
+  - A: Change your `:h 'fillchars'`:
     - (vimscript): `set fillchars+=diff:╱`
   - Note: whether or not the diagonal lines will line up nicely will depend on your terminal emulator.

-## Restoring Files

-If the right side of the diff is showing the local state of a file, you can restore the file to the state from the left side of the diff (key binding `X` from the file panel by default).
-The current state of the file is stored in the git object database, and a command is echoed that shows how to undo the change.
+The terminal used in the screenshots is Kitty.